jroose/pyclblas/README.md

 ###Description
-The package pyclblas is a wrapper for the clBLAS library.
-This library can be used to call BLAS routines on OpenCL enabled systems and devices.
+PyCLBLAS is a wrapper for the clBLAS library.
+This module can be used to call BLAS routines on OpenCL enabled devices from Python.

 ###Resources
 *Documentation is available at [ReadTheDocs.org](https://pyclblas.readthedocs.io/en/latest/index.html)